-In order to prevent damage and/or improper operation of these amplifiers, the circuit must limit the voltages at the input pins (see Section 1.1 "Absolute Maximum Ratings †").
+In order to prevent damage and/or improper operation of the amplifier, the circuit must limit the currents into the input pins (see Section 1.1 "Absolute Maximum Ratings †").

 Figure 4-3 shows one approach to protecting these inputs.
 The resistors R_1 and R_2 limit the possible currents in or out of the input pins (and the ESD diodes, D_1 and D_2).
 The diode currents will go through either V{DD} or V{SS} .